What is the Maximum Leverage for Indices Trade?

 The default trading leverage set by most brokers is 100:1 leverage - therefore if you open an account with this option then the maximum leverage you as a Stock Index trader can use is 100:1

-To Learn & Know More about Trade Leverage and Margin - How to Read the Tutorials Below:
+To Learn and Know More about Trade Leverage and Margin - How to Read the Tutorials Below:

 Leverage & Margin Illustrated

-- EURO STOXX 50 Strategy How to Develop Strategy for EURO STOXX Course
+- EURO STOXX 50 Trading Strategy How to Make Strategy for EURO STOXX Training Course

 - Index Buy Stop Trading Order Meaning